-MH has already attended several meetings with various municipal officials and boards to discuss MH's plans for a proposed Marijuana Retailer and plans to execute a Host Community Agreement with New Bedford, if accepted.
+MH has already attended several meetings with various municipal officials and boards to discuss MH's plans for a proposed Marijuana Retailer.
 MH will continue to work cooperatively with various municipal departments, boards, and officials to ensure that MH as a Marijuana Retailer will remain compliant with all local laws, regulations, rules, and codes with respect to design, construction, operation, and security.